 Gary Kramer is a full-time outdoor writer and photographer based in Willows, California.
-With 150,000 images in his photo files and more than 1,000 articles to his credit, Gary is one of the Nations’ most active outdoor writer/photographers.
-His photo files include the most complete collection of waterfowl images by a single photographer with 166 species (of the 167) from around the world.
+With 250,000 images in his photo files,12,000+ published images and more than 1,500 articles to his credit, Gary is one of the Nations’ most active outdoor writer/photographers.
+His photo files include the most complete collection of waterfowl images by a single photographer with 165 species (of the 167) from around the world.
+Gary has published more waterfowl photos than anyone in the world.

 He is a Contributing Photographer for Sports Afield and an Editor at Large for Shooting Sportsman.
-His images and words are regularly published in most outdoor magazines in the United States including American Hunter, Ducks Unlimited, Gray’s Sporting Journal, National Wildlife, Living Bird, Shooting Sportsman, American Angler and Wildfowl; along with books, calendars and corporate advertising.
-Gary is the author of six books.
-He has won numerous awards including "The Best of the Best" and "People's Choice" awards in the Outdoor Writers Association of America photo contest and the National Wildlife Magazine photo contest. .
+His images and words are regularly published in most outdoor magazines in the United States including American Hunter, Ducks Unlimited, Gray’s Sporting Journal, National Wildlife, Living Bird, Shooting Sportsman, American Angler, Wildfowl and others; along with books, calendars and corporate advertising.
+Gary is the author of seven books.
+He has won numerous awards including "The Best of the Best" and "People's Choice" awards in the Outdoor Writers Association of America photo contest and the National Wildlife Magazine photo contest.
+In 2011, Gary was inducted into the California Waterfowler's Hall of Fame.

 A US Navy Vietnam veteran, Gary earned Bachelor and Master of Science degrees in wildlife biology from Humboldt State University.
 For 26 years he was a waterfowl biologist and refuge manager with the US Fish and Wildlife Service.
 His last position was the manager of the Sacramento National Wildlife Refuge Complex in northern California, where habitats are managed primarily for wintering waterfowl.
 Gary retired from the Service to pursue his writing and photo career full-time.